Ulauncher/ext-api.ulauncher.io/README.md

 # [API for Extensions Website](http://ext.ulauncher.io/)

-This API server is written in Python using bottle, boto3 libraries
+This API server is written in Python using bottle, boto3 libraries.

 ## Code Contribution